In a nutshell

 - There is some scope for advocacy, although barristers are used for high-stakes or complicated hearings and trials.
 Solicitors appear at preliminary hearings and case management conferences.

 - The Legal Aid, Sentencing and Punishment of Offenders Act of 2012 (also known as LASPO or the Jackson reforms) withdrew legal aid for most clinical negligence claims, placed a ban on referral fees in personal injury cases, and ruled that successful claimants can no longer recover success fees or after-the-event insurance premiums from the losing party.
-As a result, the legal sector has become more competitive, and larger PI firms have been diversifying into related areas like clinical negligence.
+As a result, the legal sector has become more competitive, with some 3,500 firms in 2016 competing for the same population of claims according to PwC, and larger PI firms have been diversifying into related areas like clinical negligence.
 Mergers have been the only option for some firms, further adding to the trend for consolidation in the legal market.
 Law firms are also investing more time and money in marketing strategies in order to target clients directly.